MicrosoftDocs/Devices-docs/surface-hub/first-run-program-surface-hub-3.md

 When you first start Surface Hub 3, the device automatically enters first-time Setup mode to guide you through account configuration and related settings.

-> [!NOTE]
+## Use provisioning packages

-> You can automate the setup process with a [Provisioning package](#use-provisioning-packages) to ensure a consistent experience across multiple Surface Hubs.
+Although not required, you can automate the setup process with a Provisioning package to ensure a consistent experience across multiple Surface Hubs.
+This optional technology allows for a streamlined setup process that can be performed without extensive IT intervention, saving time and resources in organizational and enterprise environments.

+1. To begin, review the documentation in [Create provisioning packages](provisioning-packages-for-surface-hub.md) and save the provisioning package to a USB thumb drive.
+2. Insert the USB thumb drive into one of the USB ports when you see the License Agreement page.
+3. When prompted, choose the provisioning package you'd like to use.
+4. Follow the rest of the steps, and remove the USB drive at the first reboot that occurs in the setup process.

 ## Unboxing and hardware setup